December 2023: We’ve just announced a July 2024 PDC with an exciting new format

 Our goal is to make it the most fun and valuable learning adventure you’ve ever had.

 - Hands-on real-world permaculture design experience

-- Fresh insights and strategies for working with nature, rather than against it, to provide for human needs while healing damaged landscapes
+- Fresh insights and strategies for working with nature, rather than against it, to create edible abundance and heal damaged landscapes

 - A window into resilience skills for a changing world

 VEG’s 2024 Permaculture Design Certificate (PDC) course includes around 120 hours of contact time (most PDCs are 72 hours) and has the following bold new format!

 - One week in the city (at a lovely school and demonstration sites) during school holidays July 1 – 7

 - Then four fortnightly weekends including overnight trips away, ending on Sept 1.

 We think this format will allow those who can’t give up an entire two week stretch, or afford to fill every weekend for two months, a great arrangement.
 It mixes the friend-making fun of an intensive PDC with a more extended format that allows absorption and implementation of of knowledge throughout the course.
 And we’ve timed it so it ends in early spring ready for you to really jump into the farm or garden!

 Our 2024 PDC will be co-lead by VEG’s own Adam Grubb and our talented friend Kat Lavers.
 Dare we say two of the most sought after permaculture teachers and consultants in the land?
 We’ll also visit in their natural habitats people like permaculture co-originator David Holmgren and partner Su Dennett, alternative technology legend Joel Meadows, we’ll meet people from the Fryer’s Forest ecovillage, and working farms and more.
 Check out the bios.